shuffle-finance/hiring-be-test-kai-salmon/candidate-solution/WHAT_I_WOULD_DO_NEXT.md

 * `data_sources/*/**` only imports **types**, but not methods, from `logic/**`

 This creates a clear separation between logic which handles in-bound communication, out-bound communication, and core business logic.

+## Fix TODOS from unclear api spec

+The API spec asked for a `type` and an `id`, but it is inclear how these are to be consumed or how they are defined.
+The code currently contains TODO's to resolve these loose ends properly -- most likely by reading the spec more slowly and more carefully!